MatchAPI/MatchAPI-Schema/README.md

 MatchAPI introduces a technology-neutral schema that unifies these APIs under a common model.

 Its schema is defined using an open, JSON-compatible format and can be authored in JSON, JSON5, or YAML, with XML support planned.
 This makes MatchAPI well suited for modern development pipelines, CI/CD workflows, API documentation systems, and automated validation tooling.

-**In essence, MatchAPI bridges the gap between traditional financial messaging systems and modern API ecosystems.**

 MatchAPI was developed in collaboration with major financial institutions to provide a stable foundation for exchanging, validating, testing, and evolving financial APIs across heterogeneous environments.